rrozansk/SPaG/README.md

 Different examples for the generator to produce scanner's and/or parser's for different token sets and LL(1) languages may be found under examples/.
+Shown below are some basic invocation's for help, scanner, and parser generation.

 ```sh
 # Generate your scanner and/or parser! ...but first ask for help.